TsuReX/edk2-platforms/Platform/Intel/EagleStreamOpenBoardPkg/Readme.md

 There is no requirement for board directory naming to match code.
 The most important thing is for developers to match the source code with their hardware.
 Consistency is desirable, but it is very common for one board port to support multiple board and system products and thus consistent naming between file system and code content is not required.

 ## Board Porting Steps
-It is desirable to pick a fairly unique name as WhitleyOpenBoardPkg UBA feature is designed to make it easy to support many boards in a single binary.
+It is desirable to pick a fairly unique name as EagleStreamOpenBoardPkg UBA feature is designed to make it easy to support many boards in a single binary.
 For the purposes of this example, "MyBoard" is the board name in code and filesystem.

-1. Copy WhitleyOpenBoardPkg/BoardPortTemplate to WhitleyOpenBoardPkg/MyBoard
+1. Copy EagleStreamOpenBoardPkg/BoardPortTemplate to WhitleyOpenBoardPkg/MyBoard
-2. Rename WhitleyOpenBoardPkg/MyBoard/Uba/TypeBoardPortTemplate to WhitleyOpenBoardPkg/MyBoard/Uba/TypeMyBoard
+2. Rename EagleStreamOpenBoardPkg/MyBoard/Uba/TypeBoardPortTemplate to WhitleyOpenBoardPkg/MyBoard/Uba/TypeMyBoard
-3. Search and replace BoardPortTemplate with MyBoard in WhitleyOpenBoardPkg/MyBoard.
+3. Search and replace BoardPortTemplate with MyBoard in EagleStreamOpenBoardPkg/MyBoard.
 Do not search and replace at a higher scope as you will break the template examples.
-4. Add a new EFI_PLATFORM_TYPE enum in edk2-platforms\Silicon\Intel\WhitleySiliconPkg\Include\PlatformInfoTypes.h, e.g.
+4. Add a new EFI_PLATFORM_TYPE enum in edk2-platforms\Silicon\Intel\EagleStreamSiliconPkg\Include\PlatformInfoTypes.h, e.g.
 ```
 TypeMyBoard, // 0x80
 ```